eslint/eslint/docs/src/extend/custom-rule-plugin-tutorial.md

 ## Summary

-That's it for the tutorial!
-In it, you've done the following:
+In this tutorial, you've learned how to create a custom rule and plugin for ESLint.
+You've made a custom rule that requires all `const` variables named `foo` to be assigned the string `"bar"` and suggests replacing any other value assigned to `const foo` with `"bar"`.
+You've also added the rule to a plugin, and published the plugin on npm.

+Through doing this, you've learned the following practices which you can apply to creating other custom rules and plugins:

-1. Created an ESLint custom rule
+1. Creating an ESLint custom rule
-1. Tested the custom rule
+1. Testing the custom rule
-1. Bundled the rule in a plugin
+1. Bundling the rule in a plugin
-1. Published the plugin
+1. Publishing the plugin
-1. Use the rule from the plugin
+1. Using the rule from the plugin

 ## View the Tutorial Code